jasonrichdarmawan/ProtocolExample/README.md

 # Protocol Oriented Programming

+Protocol Oriented Programming enables you to integrate others' work without actually need to wait (for the work to be finished) or to know how it works, i.e.:
+* Engineer A creates `protocol NotifyWhenNearMRTStationWithGPS` with 2 methods.
+    * `func start()` to start the notifier.
+    * `func stop()` to stop the notifier.
+    * `var delegate: NotifyWhenNearMRTStationWithGPSDelegate?` which will be called everytime the notifier detect nearby MRT station.
+* Engineer B build the View that call func `start()`, `stop()` and create a ViewModel that conform to `protocol NotifyWhenNearMRTStationWithGPSDelegate`.

+Notice that Engineer B do not need to wait for Engineer A to finish his work.

+Important: Engineer A and B have to agree on the protocol (the expected result) before starting to code.

+For example, based on the 1st user story:

-Software Engineer creates protocol for every use cases of the 1st user story.
+Engineer creates protocol for every use cases of the 1st user story.

 * NotifyWhenNearMRTStationAndSpecificMRTStationOnce, requires:
     * NotifyWhenNearMRTStationWithGPS